-Children don’t often complain about how they see and may not even be aware they have a visual problem.
+Children don’t often complain about how they see and may not even be aware they have difficulties with their vision.
 Developmental milestones let you know how your child’s vision is developing as they grow.
 You can use this list to help you decide if you need to talk to a health care professional about your child’s vision.
-The only way to know if your child has low vision is by having their vision tested.

 • Stares at surroundings when awake